 You are more likely to develop sleep apnoea if you are overweight and have a neck circumference of 17 inches (men) or 16 inches (women) or more.
-It is more common in men than women and the risk is also increased by alcohol consumption, heavy smoking and certain medications.
+It is more common in men than women, and the risk increases with alcohol consumption, heavy smoking, age and certain medications.

 How is sleep apnoea diagnosed?

-If you take the NHS sleep tests, this involves the completion of a medical questionnaire and an at-home test to assess the likelihood of you having sleep apnoea.
+If you take the NHS Sleep Test / Sleep Study, this involves the completion of a medical questionnaire and an at-home test to assess the likelihood of you having sleep apnoea.

-It can take months to get an appointment and weeks before you receive the results, which are usually shared with the DVLA as well as your doctor.
+It can take months to get an appointment and weeks before you receive the results; if you are diagnosed, the results may be shared with the DVLA and your doctor.

-What is the Intus Healthcare SA in-home test?
+What is the Intus Healthcare SA in-home sleep test?

-The results are evaluated by specially trained NHS healthcare professionals and you will usually receive a confidential diagnosis within 1−3 weeks.
+Our specially trained NHS healthcare professionals evaluate the results, and you will usually receive a confidential diagnosis within 1−3 weeks.